medizininformatik-initiative/cord-dq-checker/README.md

 ## 5. Note

-- Before starting `cordDqChecker.R` you need to install required libraries using this script [`installPackages.R`]( https://github.com/medizininformatik-initiative/cord-dq-checker/tree/FDPG_study/Local/R/installPackages.R )

-- To avoid local dependency issues go to folder `./Local` and just run the command `sudo docker-compose up` to get `cordDqChecker` running.
+-  You can also run `cordDqChecker` using Rstudio or Dockerfile.
+When using Rstudio, all required packages should be installed automatically using the script [`installPackages.R`]( https://github.com/medizininformatik-initiative/cord-dq-checker/tree/FDPG_study/Local/R/installPackages.R ).
+We would like to note that the `fhircrackr` package is only required to run local DQ assessments on FHIR data.
+To avoid local dependency issues go to folder `./Local` and just run the command `sudo docker-compose up` to get `cordDqChecker` running

 - The missing item rate will be calculated based on FHIR [implementation guidlines of the MII core data set](https://www.medizininformatik-initiative.de/en/basic-modules-mii-core-data-set).
-Hence, mandatory items of the basic modules Person, Case and Diagnosis are required.
+Hence, mandatory items of the basic modules Person, Case and Diagnosis are required

 - To cite `cordDqChecker`, please use the following **BibTeX** entry:
   ```